 However, because cash-in refinancing is like making a second down payment on your home, this strategy is out of reach for many Americans.
 So, now what?

-#4 Choose EasyKnock: An Alternative Solution to Refinancing
+4. Choose a Sale-Leaseback: An Alternative Solution to Refinancing

 Depending on your reasons for wanting to refinance, there may be other options for you.
 In fact, refinancing isn’t always the best option for homeowners.
 Some other options you can consider include home equity loan and home equity in line of credit (HELOC).
-However, Easyknock provides a better alternative to a home equity loan or HELOC.
+However, a sale-leaseback program may provide a better alternative to a home equity loan or HELOC.

-Our sale-leaseback solution allows you to sell your home and lease it back, and convert your home’s equity to cash.
-If you’re looking to secure extra funds for a new business venture or home upgrades, consider working with EasyKnock.
+A sale-leaseback solution allows you to sell your home and lease it back, and convert your home’s equity to cash.
+If you’re looking to secure extra funds for a new business venture or home upgrades, consider a sale-leaseback program.

-We offer a simple, less restrictive way to get you the cash you need.
-At EasyKnock, we can buy your house while you continue to live in it, so you can take advantage of liquidity without having to refinance.
-With individualized programs that give you the freedom to convert your home’s equity into cash, you’re just one step away from financial flexibility.
+Sale-leaseback programs offer a simple, less restrictive way to get you the cash you need.
+You can sell your house while you continue to live in it, so you can take advantage of liquidity without having to refinance.

 - United States Census Bureau.
 Selected Housing Characteristics. https://data.census.gov/cedsci/table?d=ACS%201-Year%20Estimates%20Data%20Profiles&tid=ACSDP1Y2019.DP04&hidePreview=false